 Let’s face it, trying to change how people do things is hard.
 It’s one of the hardest things you can do in any business.
 Most of us are hard-wired to look for predictability and routine.

-Every day, we get up at roughly the same time every day.
-We eat a similar breakfast.
-We leave the house at roughly the same time.
+Every day, you get up at the same time.
+You eat a similar breakfast.
+You leave the house at the same time.

-And when we get to work, there’ll be a core routine of things that happen.
+And when you get to work, there’ll be a core routine of things that happen.
 Times of day when it’s busy.
-Regular meetings that you have.
-People that you regularly speak to.
-Work clothes that you wear.
+Regular meetings you have.
+People you regularly speak to.
+Work clothes you wear.

 Managing your mental energy

 Now, for some people, this “routine” might sound boring.
-But, it’s actually very necessary for our survival.
+But, it’s actually necessary for our survival.

 Because when there’s no routine, no predictability, and there’s constant change and uncertainty, that puts our brains under a lot of pressure.